Skip to main content

 Network: Multiple Korean carriers | Starting Price: $4.50/1GB | Unlimited Data: No | 5G: Select areas | Tethering: Yes

-Airalo is the world’s first and largest eSIM marketplace with over 10 million users worldwide.
-For South Korea, Airalo offers plans from multiple Korean operators — giving you the flexibility to compare carriers, data allotments, and pricing before committing.
+Airalo is the world’s first and largest eSIM marketplace with over 20 million users.
+For South Korea, Airalo offers plans from multiple Korean operators — giving you the flexibility to compare carriers, data amounts, and pricing before buying.

 Why Airalo for South Korea

-- Marketplace model: Compare plans from multiple Korean carriers including SK Telecom and KT before buying
+• Marketplace model: Compare plans from multiple Korean carriers before buying — see which operator suits your trip length and data needs

-- Setup: Polished app with 3-5 minute activation.
-QR code or direct eSIM install.
+• Setup: Polished app with 3-5 minute activation.
+QR code or direct install on both iOS and Android

 Who It’s For